College Success @ Perkins is leading the way to systemic change in our education system for students with vision loss.

 But do students have all the tools needed — and are they aware of what tools are available?

-In this session, we will examine the role of TVIs, special educators, VR counselors, and families in supporting early skill development to lead to greater independence.
-Our expert panel will introduce their favorite, usable skills that can assist you in supporting students to meet the demands of 2022 and beyond.
+In this session, our expert panel examines the role of TVIs, special educators, VR counselors, and families in supporting early skill development to lead to greater independence — and introduces their favorite, usable skills that can assist you in supporting students to meet the demands of 2022 and beyond.

 Several innovative programs worldwide support students with vision loss in developing transferable skills, to support them in preparing for college and beyond.